A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

 The family of methods discussed in this section, referred to as Data Augmentation-based methods, are all based on the rationale of applying data augmentation strategies.
 In these strategies, when computing the adversaries on the surrogate model $f_s$, an input transformation $T(\cdot)$ with a stochastic component is applied to increase adversarial transferability by preventing overfitting to the surrogate model.
 In the following, we will discuss the specific instance of $T(\cdot)$ for each method.

-\textbf{DIM} \cite{DIM} are the first to suggest applying differentiable input transformations to the clean image.
-In particular, their \textit{Diverse Inputs Method} (DIM) consists of applying a different transformation at each iteration of multi-step adversarial attacks.
+\textbf{Diverse Inputs Method (DIM).} \citet{DIM} are the first to suggest applying differentiable input transformations to the clean image.
+In particular, their DIM consists of applying a different transformation at each iteration of multi-step adversarial attacks.
 They perform random resizing and padding with a certain probability $p$, that is:

 and as $p$ increases, the transferability of iterative attacks improves most significantly.
 They also notice that although this is tied to a drop in the white-box performance, the latter is much milder.